junxit/us-congress-bills-116/metadata.md

 - 2019-01-17 — Introduced in House
 - 2019-01-17 — Introduced in House
 - 2019-01-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-02-07 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2019-02-27 — Committee Consideration and Mark-up Session Held.
+- 2019-02-27 — Ordered to be Reported by Voice Vote.
+- 2019-02-27 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2019-04-02 — Placed on the Union Calendar, Calendar No. 14.
+- 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-29.
+- 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-29.